 With over 20 years' corporate experience working alongside leaders in a variety of industries across North America, Cynthia believes the success and sustainability of any business or endeavor is directly related to the effectiveness of those leading it.
 Her interest and expertise lie in supporting formal and informal leaders with the “doing” and “being” of leadership by balancing their achievement and relationship competencies.

-A certified coach, consultant and author, Cynthia is credentialed through the Coaches Training Institute, whose prestigious CPCC designation is the most rigorous and respected in the industry.
+An ICF certified coach, consultant and published author (Activate Your Life: 2018 / 2019 / 2021), Cynthia is credentialed through the Co-Active Training Institute, whose prestigious CPCC designation is the most rigorous and respected in the industry.
 She is a member of Forbes™ Coaches Council lending her perspective to the Forbes platform alongside other industry influencers.
-She is a longstanding member of the International Coach Federation, the global association of professional business and personal coaches, serving on its Chapter Board of Directors as President and as Director at Large.
-Prior to her consultancy work, Cynthia served as Senior Director of Corporate Services focusing on people and organizational development initiatives.
+She is a longstanding member of the International Coaching Federation, serving on its Chapter Board of Directors as President and as Director at Large.
+Prior to her consultancy work, Cynthia served as Senior Director, Corporate Affairs & Communications focusing on people and organizational development initiatives.

 A highly intuitive strategic thinker and centered communicator, her ability to deeply connect and create powerful partnerships has her recognized as a natural leader in service to others.